Colorectal Cancer Treatment Cost in India

-A surgeon, medical oncologist, radiation oncologist, and gastroenterologist are usually involved in colorectal cancer treatment.
-A gastroenterologist is a doctor who specialises in the gastrointestinal tract’s function and problems.
+A surgeon, medical oncologist, radiation oncologist, and gastroenterologist are usually involved in colorectal cancer treatment in India.
+A gastroenterologist is a doctor who specializes in the gastrointestinal tract’s function and problems.

-Physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counsellors, nutritionists, and other health care professionals are all part of colorectal cancer treatment teams.
+Physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, nutritionists, and other health care professionals are all part of colorectal cancer treatment teams.

 Take the time to learn about all of your treatment options, and don’t be afraid to ask questions if you have any concerns.
 Discuss the aims of each treatment with your doctor, as well as what to expect during treatment.

-Each major type of colorectal cancer treatment is described below:
+Each major type of colorectal cancer treatment in India is described below:

 - Laparoscopic Surgery